mazeem91/unlimited-categories/README.md

 ## Installation

+### Check The Server Requirements below and make sure all required PHP extensions are intalled and enabled then:

 1. Just `composer install`
 2. Copy `env` to `.env`
-3. Edit DB config or use the default sqlite DB
+3. Edit DB config in the `.env` or leave the default `sqlite` DB config
 4. Run `php spark migrate`
 5. Run `php spark db:seed` then enter `SimpleSeeder`